Exploring an Amazing Underground World: Soil Function & Biology

 Ranging in size from microscopic to several inches long, there are many species of bugs that call the soil home.
 While some act as pests consuming live plant matter, most consume fungi, worms, or other arthropods.

 As they feed, arthropods aerate and mix the soil, regulate the population size of other soil organisms, and shred organic material.

 This is not an exclusive list of soil-dwelling organisms, however.
 There are many types of single-celled soil protozoa, primarily feeding on bacteria.
 Additionally, tiny worms called soil nematodes exist and can be both beneficial and detrimental.

 And one cannot forget to mention the most notorious soil resident, the earthworm.
 These critters benefit crop production in many ways such as mixing and aggregating soil, increasing water filtration, and providing channels for root growth.

-Join us next week as we take a look at assessing the health of your soil and review tips on maintaining soil health.
+Join us in 2021 as we take a look at assessing the health of your soil and review tips on maintaining soil health.